 Pathogenic fungi affecting animals are eukaryotes, generally existing as either filamentous molds (hyphal forms) or intracellular yeasts.
-Fungal organisms are characterized by a low invasiveness and virulence.
-Factors that contribute to fungal infection include necrotic tissue, a moist environment, and immunosuppression.
-Fungal infections can be primarily superficial and irritating (eg, dermatophytosis) or systemic and life threatening (eg, blastomycosis, cryptococcosis, histoplasmosis, coccidioidomycosis).
-All.See also page Dermatophytosis and All.see page Fungal Infections.)
+In general, most primary fungal infections are caused by filamentous fungi, while most opportunistic fungal infections are due to yeasts; however, there is increasing recognition of opportunistic filamentous molds as well.
+Fungal organisms are characterized by low invasiveness and virulence.
+Factors that contribute to fungal infection include necrotic tissue, moist environment, and immunosuppression.
+Fungal infections can be primarily superficial and irritating (eg, dermatophytosis) or systemic and life-threatening (eg, blastomycosis, cryptococcosis, histoplasmosis, coccidioidomycosis).
 Clinically relevant dimorphic fungi grow as yeastlike forms in a host but as molds in vitro at room temperature; they include Candida spp, Blastomyces dermatitidis, Coccidioides immitis, Histoplasma capsulatum, Sporothrix schenckii, and Rhinosporidium.

 Antineoplastic chemotherapy is an important component of small animal practice and is routinely used for selected tumors of horses and cattle.
 Effective use of antineoplastic chemotherapy depends on an understanding of basic principles of cancer biology, drug actions, toxicities, and drug handling safety.